alexthecat123/ESProFile/README.md

 #### 4) Read Spare Table
 Reads the Widget's spare table into ESProFile's data buffer.
 Unlike the ProFiles, where the spare table contains drive ID info as well as the spare block information, the Widget's spare table only contains the spare block information.
 To get the drive ID, run 3) instead.
 Given that the Widget stores these separately, things are a lot more detailed here than in the ProFile's spare table, and ESProFile interprets all the information in the spare table for you.
 #### 5) Get Controller Status
 Returns detailed status info from the Widget's controller board, and interprets all of it for you.
 There are a lot of status fields here, but they can be super useful.
 One that you might find particularly helpful is Byte 1 of the State Registers field, which contains some overall error information.
-Any field that has a "/" before it (like "/CRC error") means that it's active low, so it you see "/CRC error: 1", then things are actually fine because it's active low and it would need to be a 0 for there to actually be a CRC error.
+Any field that has a "/" before it (like "/CRC error") means that it's active low, so if you see "/CRC error: 1", then things are actually fine because it's active low and it would need to be a 0 for there to actually be a CRC error.
 #### 6) Get Servo Status
 Returns detailed status info from the Widget's servo board.
 The stuff at the end that interprets the most recently-receieved and most recently-processed servo commands is particularly useful to determine if the servo is working properly.
 #### 7) Get Abort Status